WordPress/openverse/documentation/projects/proposals/search_relevancy_sandbox/20230406-implementation_plan_update_staging_database.md

 and adding a notice to the top of the page.
 Since the DAG is intended to be run `@monthly`, a countdown to the next run can be calculated and displayed for maintainers.
-We will also want to provide instructions or a link to instructions for how to disable the staging database recreation using the aforementioned Airflow Variable.
+We will also want to provide instructions or a link to instructions for how to toggle the staging database recreation using the aforementioned Airflow Variable.

 ## Dependencies